Marshflair1988/CSSframeworksCS/README.md

-# SocialConnect
+## SocialConnect

 A modern social media platform built with HTML, Tailwind CSS, and JavaScript.
 This project features a responsive design with authentication pages, a feed page, and a profile page.

 ## Features

-- Responsive design that works on mobile and desktop
+- **Responsive layout** that works on mobile, tablet, and desktop
-- Authentication system (Login/Register)
+- **Authentication UI** (Login/Register) with tabbed switching
-- Form validation
-- Modern UI with Tailwind CSS
+- **Modern styling** using Tailwind CSS and a gradient background hero
+- **Form validation** with inline error messages and success states
-- Interactive navigation
+- **Improved UX**:
+  - Show/hide password toggles on all password fields
+  - Submit buttons disabled until the form is valid
+  - Remember-me helper text for clearer security guidance
+- **Interactive navigation** on feed and profile pages
-- Profile management
+- **Profile management UI**
-- Social feed with post creation and interaction
+- **Social feed** with post creation and interaction elements

 ## Prerequisites